Actor and comedian Teddy Ray has died in Southern California - ExBulletin

 RANCHO MIRAGE, Calif.
 (AP) Teddy Ray, a comedian and actor who appeared on the HBO Max series PAUSE with Sam Jay, has died, authorities confirmed Saturday.
 He was 32 years old.

-Entertainment companies and some other Rays comedians reacted with sadness to the news of Rays’ death.
+Entertainment companies and some of Ray’s fellow comedians reacted with sadness to the news of Ray’s death.

 Teddy Ray was a hilarious and beloved performer, television station Comedy Central said in a statement on Twitter.
-Hell will be deeply missed by the entire comedy community.
+He will be deeply missed by the entire comedy community.

 Ray appeared as an usher on PAUSE with Sam Jay, appeared on the digital series Cancel Court and was a stand-up comedian.